PCEA Safe Church Policy

 These include the minister and any other paid employees, elders, deacons, carers (including the crèche), Sunday School teachers and helpers, Kid’s Club leaders and helpers, Youth Group leaders and helpers and Scripture Teachers (SRE).
 Most of these positions are voluntary.

 This is an associated document to be followed by all leaders and office-bearers.
-This Code may be updated from time to time by the Synod through its Law & Advisory Committee.
+This Code may be updated from time to time by the Synod.

 7. Protection Officer

-- checking on the training of all leaders and liaising with the Clerk of Presbytery
+-checking on the training of all leaders and liaising with the clerk of presbytery concerning training courses

 8.1 Non-Confidential records showing the list of approved workers, dates of appointment to positions, Working With Children Check approval numbers and dates and training programmes attended; also to be recorded here are the training course programmes delivered to the congregation with name of the providers, objectives, content, dates of delivery and attendees.
+Registers are also to be kept showing attendance records of all those participating in youth activities, and these are to be retained for at least 25 years.
 These records are kept by the congregational Protection Officer.

-8.2 Confidential records (as a Record Apart) kept by the Session Clerk and controlled under the privacy legislation of the Church.
+8.2 Confidential records (as a Record Apart) kept by the session clerk and controlled under the privacy legislation of the Church.
 These records are to contain the details of any alleged abuse and the steps taken to process the alleged abuse with the resolution of the process and any conditions placed on the parties involved with all relevant supporting documents (or attested copies) to be attached.
-Copies are to be kept with the Session records for 50 years and then archived at the direction of Synod.
-A duplicate certified copy of the above records should be lodged with the Presbytery Clerk.
+Copies are to be kept with the session records for 50 years and then archived at the direction of Synod.
+A duplicate certified copy of the above records should be lodged with the presbytery clerk.
+Confidential records are not to be stored electronically, nor to be communicated electronically except where there is a statutory requirement to do so.
+Presbytery clerks and session clerks are authorised to release relevant confidential information for insurance purposes upon receipt of a written request from the person or committee that organises the Church's insurance renewal.

 9. Selection Process for Church Workers